-VASSA outings and excursions usually take us onto private properties, and frequently into private homes – which is a privilege deserving respect and courtesy, and our host’s privacy being safguarded.
+VASSA outings and excursions usually take us onto exclusive properties, and frequently into private homes – which is a privilege deserving our respect and courtesy, and our host’s privacy being safguarded.

-The society’s list of rules may seem onerous, but it is incumbent that members abide by Vassa’s code of conduct, particularly when in groups.
+So, it is incumbent on members to abide by Vassa’s rules, particularly when in groups.

 Only paid up members may attend outings / excursions.